Best Picasa Alternative (Replacement Image Editor)

 There are various versions of ACDSee available to purchase depending on what operating system you’re using and whether you want to organise your archive or edit your images — or both.

-For Windows users, ACDSee Photo Studio Professional 2021 gives you the ability to process raw files while ACDSee Ultimate adds the option of making layered edits to your images.
+To upgrade, you can choose ACDSee Photo Studio Professional to process raw files or ACDSee Ultimate to make layered edits to your images.

 ACDSee is a strong competitor to Lightroom but some find that the interface is trickier to navigate and the user experience is not as smooth.